diego7marques/ha-aws-cost/README.md

 # 💰 AWS Cost for Home Assistant

 The ha-aws-cost custom component interacts with AWS to get the month to date cost and forecast cost and make it available on Home Assistant.
-It adds two new entities:
+It adds three new entities:

 * **Month to date cost:** The current cost of your AWS account
 * **Forecasted month costs:** The forecasted cost based in your current consumption
+* **Last month costs:** The cost of the last closed month

 It was created to give you easy access to the current cost of your AWS account.